 - encourage the child to retell parts of the story.

-As a teacher, what can I expect when young children experience/read a book in an additional language?
+As a teacher, what can I expect when students experience/read a book in an additional language?

 - engage in shared reading of familiar texts with repeated language

 - spend time looking at the book